Consisting of an early learning section including Pre-Kindergarten and Kindergarten and then Grades 1 – 5.

 Change of clothes (one set)

 Please label all items with first and last names.
-Individual grade levels may request additional supplies; however, those will be requested after the first day of school.
+Individual grade levels may request additional supplies to support student learning.

 - Athletic/running shoes (closed toe and closed heel).
 Sandals, flip-flops, and Crocs are not allowed.